Watch and Pray

 "Do this for a commemoration of me." - Luke 22:19

 When pressure rises, doctrine and worship are tested together.
 A community can keep Catholic vocabulary while quietly changing sacramental substance.
-This chapter teaches why sacramental fidelity is non-negotiable for souls.
+Sacramental fidelity is non-negotiable for souls.

 Christ institutes concrete sacramental acts, not symbolic experiments.
 St. Paul warns that unworthy and false reception brings judgment.
 John 6 binds salvation language to true Eucharistic faith.